 About Pioneer Jubilee Women's ClubPJWC is celebrating our 85th Anniversary year!
 We are very proud of our history and our continued impact on Hinsdale County and Lake City.
 We are a service organization with several fundraisers each year and membership meetings during the summer season.
-The Pioneer Jubilee Women's Club is a 501(c)(3) nonprofit organization, and all profits raised through our fundraising efforts go towards our community grants program. |
+The Pioneer Jubilee Women's Club is a 501(c)(3) nonprofit organization, and proceeds raised through our fundraising efforts go towards our community grants program. |

 Shout Out to These Awesome Worker Bees: PJWC women are the cream of the crop and always rise to the needs in our organization - and beyond!
 For the LCA Bake Sale during the Arts & Crafts Festival -